cutecatfann/angr-Single-Execution/README.md

 6. Install `angr`.
 7. In the virtual environment, execute `python3 loader.py`.
 Adjust print statements as required.

-Note: Ensure you're working within the virtual environment when running the analysis to avoid dependency issues.
+Note: Ensure you're working within the virtual environment when running the analysis to avoid dependency issues, especially if you are on an Apple machine. :)